Safeguarding is about:

 All new employees within LAL that have direct, unsupervised access to children undertake role specific training as part of the induction process which outlines the key elements of their role.
-This references the tasks the employee is expected to undertake, a summary of the staff dress code, safeguarding, fraternisation and social media policies as well as outlining LAL’s overall standards and expectations.
+This references the tasks the employee is expected to undertake, a summary of the staff dress code, safeguarding, fraternisation, social media policies and Prevent Strategy as well as outlining LAL’s overall standards and expectations.

 As part of the induction process all new staff are required to read and confirm in writing that they have read the Employee Handbook and associated policies.

-Homestay Families are also issued with a Homestay Manual that provides rules, help and advice for hosts.
+Homestay hosts are also issued with a Homestay Manual that provides rules, help and advice for hosts.

 LAL recognises that rigorous online safety policies and procedures are essential to safeguarding children and young adults online.

-In order to protect children and staff from adverse effects that could result from the improper use of Social Media, staff use of Social Media must comply with LAL’s Fraternisation policy.
-The use of Social Media can put children young people at risk within and outside the school.
+In order to protect children and staff from adverse effects that could result from the improper use of social media, staff use of social media must comply with LAL’s Fraternisation policy.
+The use of Social Media can put children and/or young people at risk within and outside of the school environment.
 Some of the potential dangers may include:

 Employees should not:

-The CIO along with the Designated Safeguarding Leads are responsible for e-Safety within LAL.
+The CEO along with the Designated Safeguarding Leads are responsible for e-Safety within LAL.

 Children who require a private fostering arrangement will be noted by the accommodation department who will initiate the required paperwork.